-He is also an Independent Non-Executive Director of Sapura Energy Berhad and a member of its Board Audit Committee and Board Risk Committee.
+He is also an Independent Non-Executive Director of Sapura Energy Berhad, Chairman of its Board Audit Committee and a member of its Board Risk Committee.

 Profiles of Directors (continued)

 Ms. Gan Bee Lan (Independent Non-Executive Director)

 Ms. Gan Bee Lan joined the Board of MSIG Insurance (Malaysia) Bhd on 15 August 2020 as Independent Non-Executive Director.